Flow-Scanner/lightning-flow-scanner-core/CONTRIBUTING.md

 ###### Core Engine - For issues or requests related to the core functionality of the scanner, use the following links to submit your request:

+- [Bug Report](https://github.com/Flow-Scanner/lightning-flow-scanner-core/issues/new?template=bug_report.md): Report a bug or issue
 - [Rule Request](https://github.com/Flow-Scanner/lightning-flow-scanner-core/issues/new?template=rule-request.md): Submit a request for a new rule.
-- [Bug Report](https://github.com/Flow-Scanner/lightning-flow-scanner-core/issues/new?template=bug_report.md): Report a bug or issue.
 - [Features/Other](https://github.com/Flow-Scanner/lightning-flow-scanner-core/issues/new): Suggest a new feature.

 ###### Platforms - For issues or requests related to specific platforms, use the appropriate link below: